 In Brazil there is a significant risk of being mugged in the big cities and in some cases where the victim is marched to an ATM machine.
 The current poor economic situation is leading to an increase in crime.
 Since 2015 there have been many cases of mass robberies of people on the beaches of Copocabana and Ipanema beaches in Rio.
 Many attacks are initiated by false taxi drivers so only registered taxis should be used and its often safer to book a taxi via a hotel, hostel, restaurant etc where a known supplier will be used.
 Travellers must comply to all demands from criminal assailants.
 Brazil is expensive compared to other countries in the region, although the Real is now falling in value.
 The Brazilian economy is in significant decline and politically the country is very unstable following the impeachment of former President Dilma Rousseff.
 The new government under President Michel Temer is attempting to introduce austerity measures which is leading to further protests, daily protests have occurred in Nov 2016.
 The general economic situation in Argentina is also poor but has begun to improve with the new president Macri.
 However as cuts in Government spending begin so do anti Government demonstrations from the Unions.
 The new president is likely to want to improve relations with the UK over the Falkland Islands (known as Malvinas Island in Argentina).
 British visitors should have some knowledge of the conflict of 1982 is advised, especially the sinking of the cruiser Belgrano by HMS Conquerer.
 In late April 2016 protests against Macri economic reforms have started, they are needed to improve the failing economy.
 Chile and Peru are vulnerable to earthquakes, travellers should seek advice from the locals as to what to do in the event of a quake.
 In recent months Peru, Bolivia and Ecuador have experienced some civil unrest, generally related to worsening economic situation.
 A large earthquake hit NW Ecuador on 16 April 2016 with over 440 dead.
 Ecuador is in the process of choosing a new president, the campaign period runs 10 to 30 March with the electin on 2 April 2017.
 Expect numerous rallies but generally expected to be peaceful

 Relations between Colombia and Venezuela remain poor but seem to be improving since Santos became Colombia's President.
 Venezuela is in a fragile state with high levels of crime, civil unrest and economic stagnation due to lower oil prices.
 In December 2016 there has been an increase in mass protests against the inept government of President Madura, food shortages, currentcy restrictions and power outages are a daily occurrence.
 In late May 2016 Lufthansa and LATAM airlines announce they were suspending flights to Caracas.
 The border between Colombia & Venezuela has been periodically shut by Venezuela.
 Opposition parties are trying to cut short the tenure of President Madura, proceding began in early Aug 2016.
 The border areas must be avoided between Colombia, Venezuela and Ecuador as they are unsafe and havens of numerous guerrilla groups including FARC.
 Colombia is certainly safer than it was 3 or 4 years ago but jungle areas near both the Ecuadorian and Venezuelan border should be avoided.
-The rebel grouping FARC reinstated its ceasefire in late July 2015 and on 23 June 2016 the Colombian Government and FARC signed a historic peace agreement in Havana, Cuba.
-The ceasefire came into effect on 29 August however the peace deal was threatened by a No vote on the deal over the weekend 2- 3 October 2016.
-However, a new deal was announced on 13 Nov 2016.
+The rebel grouping FARC signed a historic ceasefire deal with the government on 13 Nov 2016.
 The other smaller rebel group, the ELN, is in negotiation with the government but in February & March 2017 it has increased its low level attacks in order to put pressure on the government.
 So the threat of more violence remains and travellers mush adhered to the FCO advice regarding safe areas.

 The threat from kidnappings remains a risk in Colombia and Mexico but locals (especially high net individuals) and foreign nationals working in the country are assessed at being at the greatest risk.
 Business travellers on short term visits just need to take sensible precautions such as lowering their profile, occasionally changing their routine and being generally careful with their security.